Pajama Program Model for Change

 What is it about bedtime?
 Over the years we have heard from countless adults involved in Pajama Program’s work that their own childhood bedtime routine, or lack thereof, plays a significant role in their lives and that’s why they love giving back through Pajama Program.
 As we delve into achieving our mission, we recognize the importance of the connections we are making with young people across the United States play a role in their own comforting bedtime routines—from cozy pajamas and inspiring storybooks to enabling parents and caregivers the space and time to connect with children during bedtime.

 Getting enough good sleep is important for emotional and physical health, learning, memory, and being in a good mood.
 All of these are essential for children to thrive in school, in play, and at home.
 But too little attention is focused on how to promote good sleep and sleep habits among children and youth.
 There just aren’t enough accessible resources to help parents and caregivers establish comforting bedtime routines so that children can get the sleep they need.

 Children need consistency in their lives in order to reach their full potential and thrive.
 A comforting bedtime routine and time to connect with a caregiver is the start to a Good Night, paving the way for a Good Day.

-Our mission is to promote a comforting bedtime routine for all children to help them thrive, but in practice we recognize that, as with so many things, children who live with uncertainty get less of the resources they need than their peers living in more predictable, stable environments.
-To help ensure all children have the right to a good night, we focus our activities on children who are faced with losing loved ones, foster care placement, inadequate or unsafe housing, homelessness, violence in the home, or whose parents struggle to make ends meet.
-Too many children face uncertainty about what’s next, making routines difficult to implement and maintain.
+Our mission is to promote a comforting bedtime routine for all children to help them thrive.
+In practice we recognize that, as with so many things, children who live with uncertainty get less of the resources they need than their peers living in more predictable, stable environments.
+To help ensure all children have a good night, we focus our activities on children who face losing loved ones, foster care placement, inadequate or unsafe housing, homelessness, violence in the home, or whose families struggle to make ends meet.
+Too many children face uncertainty on a daily basis about what’s next, making routines difficult to implement and maintain.
 Pajama Program aims to make sure all children have equal access to a comforting bedtime routine.